We are all designers. Here are eight lessons about adopting design from the Digital Agency Network’s design thinking conference in Austin, Texas.

-- Go talk listen to your customers… more.
+- Go talk and listen to your customers… more.
 Yeah, you guessed it.
 But, perhaps not in the way you think.
-Include your (would be, past, and current) customers in working to solve common design challenges.
+Include your (would-be, past, and current) customers in working to solve common design challenges.

 - Do little things differently.
 Little things mean trying new foods or vegetables, turning into that neighborhood you’ve driven by 100 times wondering what it is like, or saying something past ‘hello’ when you see a neighbor.
 In all of these, you’ll find the new, make new connections, and come up with the next big thing (or at least something useful to solve a problem at work).